 Explore similar providers that can support your lending operations.

-The National Bank of the Republic of Belarus, established in 1922, is the central bank responsible for monetary stability and financial regulation in Belarus
+The National Bank of Cambodia, established in 1954, is the central bank responsible for monetary stability and economic development in Cambodia.

 The Central Bank of Nigeria (CBN), founded in 1958, is the apex monetary authority regulating the Nigerian financial system.
 Its regulatory roles include issuing the national currency (naira), managing monetary and fiscal policy, and supervising financial institutions such as banks and microfinance entitie